All Episodes

 But in the meantime, they have no power unless they caucus with the Republicans.

-And if he wants to be seen uh as being reasonable on the deficit, if he wants to get beyond the failures of Obamacare, he has to go out and spew boilerplate populism.
+And if he wants to be seen as being reasonable on the deficit, if he wants to get beyond the failures of Obamacare, he has to go out and spew boilerplate populism.

-He has to go out and talk about class warfare, straw men lies to offset any Reagan-esque steps he may be forced to take or accept.
+He has to go out and talk about class warfare, straw men, lies to offset any Reagan-esque steps he may be forced to take or accept.

 And he may have to do these things.

-So there's a there's a a schism, schism there.
+So there's a schism, schism there.

 And this is, you know, Obama's fully aware of all this.